Building consent system reform

 Get in touch

-If you have any questions or are interested in being part of these discussions, please contact the team at
+If you have any questions, comments or feedback, email the team at

 BCAreform@mbie.govt.nz